Sociology is the study of social life and the social causes and consequences of human behavior.

 Contemporary Social Theory (SOCI 365) - Class, status, and power in social life.
 Systems of social inequality examined within a cross-cultural perspective.

 Because many professional sociologists specialize in fields such as social organizations, social psychology and urban sociology, Xavier offers courses in each of these subsections.
-You will also be trained to apply sociological knowledge to everyday experiences through relationships, surveys and research.

 “Learning by doing” fits well into Kandi Stinson’s approach to teaching research methods.
 And, as she puts it, “It’s even better if actually doing research has not only practical implications but is of service in the community.”